openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 ````

 Returns `LocalDateTime` of the latest possible forecast data available.
-`LocalDateTime.MAX` is returned in case of now forecast data is available.
+`LocalDateTime.MAX` is returned in case of no forecast data is available.

 ### Get Power